 TSB Recommendation A17-01: The Department of Transport require all commercially operated DHC‑2 aircraft in Canada to be equipped with a stall warning system.

 TSB recommends stall warning system following investigation into fatal August 2015 collision with terrain near Tadoussac, Quebec

 Map showing the location of the occurrence

-Pierre Gavillet joined the Air Investigations Branch at the TSB regional office in Dorval, Quebec, as an investigator/operations specialist in October 2007.
+Pierre Gavillet joined the Air Investigations Directorate at the TSB regional office in Dorval, Quebec, as an investigator/operations specialist in October 2007.
 He has more than 30 years' experience in aerial operations as well as air taxi and commuter operations, and as a pilot with Canadian and foreign airlines.
 He has flown more than 50 models of aircraft, ranging from small training planes to large jet transport aircraft such as DC8s, B757s, A300s, A310s and A330s, in most regions of the world.

 Since joining the TSB, Mr. Gavillet has been involved in many investigations in Quebec and Ontario.

 Download high-resolution photos from the TSB Flickr page.